elicia4/linux_notes/misc/coreutils.md

 1. `sha1sum` - calculate the SHA1 checksum of a file/stream.
 Cryptographically
 insecure, avoid using it.
 Still it can come in handy when you need to verify older checksums.
 A must learn if you're into cryptography. - C/S tier
+1. `chcon` - change the security context  in the context of SELinux.
+Used in hardcore computer security. - D/S tier
 1. `runcon` - run a command in a specific security context.
 Only relevant on SELinux.
-Good for security. - D/S tier.
+Good for security. - D/S tier
 1. `sleep` - wait for a specified amount of time without wasting CPU cycles.
 1. `mknod` - create file system nodes like block devices, e.g., `/dev/sda`.
    Great for security.
 It's one of the ways you can escape a `chroot`